kaydenvu/CPSC455-Project1/README.md

 - **💬 Real-Time Chat via WebSockets**
   Chat with friends in real time using persistent WebSocket connections.
 Experience fast delivery, typing indicators, and live updates.

-- **🟢 Online/Offline Presence Detection**
-  Know when your contacts are online, offline, or typing using heartbeat ping/pong mechanisms and server-side presence tracking.

 - **📎 Encrypted File Sharing**
   Upload and share files safely.
-All files are validated client-side and uploaded to secure cloud storage (e.g., Firebase or IPFS), with links scanned using VirusTotal.
+All files are validated client-side and uploaded to secure cloud storage with links scanned using VirusTotal.

-- **😊 Emoji Support**
-  Make your chats more expressive with a built-in emoji selector.

 - **🌐 24/7 Hosted Infrastructure**
   Hosted using a combination of InfinityFree (for frontend and APIs), and Render/Vercel (for WebSocket backend), ensuring high availability and fast response times.